XmYx/tinyvae-flux/README.md

 ## Additional Resources

-For more information on cyclical annealing schedules in VAE training, check out this article: [A Must-Have Training Trick for VAE (Variational Autoencoder)](https://medium.com/@chengjing/a-must-have-training-trick-for-vae-variational-autoencoder-d28ff53b0023).
+For more information on cyclical annealing schedules in VAE training, check out this article: [A Must-Have Training Trick for VAE (Variational Autoencoder)](https://medium.com/@chengjing/a-must-have-training-trick-for-vae-variational-autoencoder-d28ff53b0023). and this paper: [HOW TO TRAIN YOUR VAE](https://arxiv.org/pdf/2309.13160)

 ## License